 Capital assets consist of recycling facility equipment and are recorded at cost.
 Donated fixed assets, if any, are valued at estimated fair market value on the date donated.
 Depreciation of capital assets is computed and recorded by the straight-line method.
 The estimated useful life of the depreciable capital asset is 10-years.
-The cost of maintenance and repairs is charged to operations as incurred.
+The cost of maintenance and repairs is not the Authority's responsibility by contract.